 The Shadows settled down to record superb music, superbly played.
 Their beautiful version of Don’t Cry For Me Argentina got to No. 5 in February 1979.
-Here they are, playing it on Top of the Pops.
+Here they are, playing it on their Final Tour 2004.

-Don’t Cry For Me Argentina - Top of the Pops 1979
+Don’t Cry For Me Argentina - from The Final Tour 2004

 In May 1979 another Single, Cavatina, the theme tune from the movie, The Deer Hunter, put them back at No. 9 and was 14 weeks in the charts.
 And 1980 saw them back on Top of the Pops with Riders in the Sky at No.12.
 We’ve already seen the second of these two videos, but who says we can’t look at it again?